freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/1-textures.md

 ![Playfield in Illustrator](illustrator-playfield.png)

 Create a new layer, name it *wood mask* and draw solid shapes that cover the visible holes.
-This includes insert holes, but also holes for lamps and triggers that aren't completely covered by another object.
+This includes insert holes, but also holes for lamps and triggers that aren't entirely covered by another object.

 Here a few tips that will probably make your life easier.

-- Click on the small circle right to the *wood mask* layer, and make the opacity 50%.
+- Click on the small circle right to the *wood mask* layer, and set the opacity to 50%.
 This way, all elements in that layer are semi-transparent, allowing you to align your edges much better.
 - Disable smart guides (`Ctrl+U`).
 It's much less annoying when you manipulate the curves.
 - Use the corner feature.
 Specially for inserts, draw pointed corners and use the rounded corner tool to round them off.
 You can do this for each corner individually.
 - Try to get a shot of the real playfield's back side.
 It gives you a better idea how narrow the inserts are cut.
 Often, the printed border of the insert overlaps with the hole.